 Coming back to the blog after a break, I was amazed to find that I’ve been at it for exactly 5 years this month !
 Thinking back to those first posts in January 2014, there was a lot of angst about handling the tech, upping my IT skills, editing photos and all the rest.
 Above all, there was the food and the desire (in my little way) to show people that Greek food was interesting, tasty and, above all, easy to cook and accessible.
 Enough about me though.

-Strangely enough there’s another 5th birthday this month – ‘Veganuary’.
-What may have seemed at first to be a food fad, is perhaps changing attitudes more permanently – in a recent survey nearly one in seven people in UK is considering taking up veganism.
-Obviously it can’t all be down to ‘Veganuary’ alone.
-After all, over the last few days the press has been dominated by coverage of ‘the planetary health diet’.
+Strangely enough, there’s another 5th birthday this month – ‘Veganuary’.
+What may have seemed at first to be a food fad, is perhaps changing attitudes more permanently – in a recent survey, nearly one in seven people in the UK is considering taking up veganism.
+Obviously, it can’t all be down to ‘Veganuary’ alone.
+After all, over the last few days, the press has been dominated by coverage of ‘the planetary health diet’.
 We are being encouraged to adopt a predominantly plant-based diet, not only for our own health but for the health of the planet too.

 In a land where it’s still considered peculiar to be even a vegetarian, people routinely drop meat-eating for periods much longer than one month.
 This is no media stunt or an indicator of ‘wokeness’ it’s just the very traditional diet adopted during Lent.
 It’s something that even those who are not deeply religious conform to – there is a wide acceptance that it’s good to drop meat for a bit.
 It’s not only good for the soul, it’s very good for the body too.